dirbs/Device-Verification-Subsystem-DVS/README.md

 * ``tests/`` -- Unit test scripts and Data

 ##### Prerequisites
-In order to run a development environment, [Python 3.0+](https://www.python.org/download/releases/3.0/) we assume is installed.
+In order to run a development environment, [Python 3.0+](https://www.python.org/download/releases/3.0/) and [Postgresql10](https://www.postgresql.org/about/news/1786/) we assume that these are installed.

 We also assume that this repo is cloned from Github onto the local computer, it is assumed that all commands mentioned in this guide are run from root directory of the project and inside